 This chocolate cherry bread is a delicious yeast bread.
 It's a fantastic way to enjoy fresh cherries.
-Make one or two round loaves (as pictured) or make one large or two small braided loaves.
+Make one or two round loaves or make one large or two small braided loaves.

 To keep the fresh chopped cherries from adding excess moisture and unwanted color to the bread, they are either frozen or slightly dried.
-So plan to prepare the cherries an hour or more before you begin mixing the dough.
+Prepare the cherries an hour or more before you begin mixing the dough.

 The directions call for a stand mixer, but the dough can just as easily be mixed and kneaded by hand.